whacked/cow/learning the soroban as an adult.md

 ## Rüdiger Gamm

 One of the more recent and publicly recorded instances was that of [Rüdiger Gamm](https://en.wikipedia.org/wiki/R%C3%BCdiger_Gamm), who competed on television against Hiroaki Tsuchiya, a meijin [^tsuchiya-hiroaki] soroban expert.
-[Rudiger Gamm vs. Hiroaki Tsuchiya](https://youtu.be/68yGYvMxQKI?t=73)
+Rudiger Gamm vs. Hiroaki Tsuchiya: https://youtu.be/68yGYvMxQKI?t=73

 [^tsuchiya-hiroaki]: 土屋宏明 https://www.shuzan.jp/kyougikai/kekka/meijin15/
 [^meijin-competition]: https://ja.wikipedia.org/wiki/%E7%8F%A0%E7%AE%97%E5%90%8D%E4%BA%BA%E4%BD%8D%E6%B1%BA%E5%AE%9A%E6%88%A6 example: https://www.youtube.com/watch?v=EztExEiphFo around 59s, this video also demonstrates one of the competition items, "伝票算", which translates to "voucher calculation".
 Since it involves actually flipping through sheets of vouchers, there is an additional component of physical dexterity, which has nothing to do with numbers.
 Nevertheless, the overall speed of calculation is still astoundingly fast for humans.